 I wrote a post recently about skewed self-perception, which sparked discussion among my friends and I and got me thinking about how I see myself and present myself.
 It also got me paying attention to how often my friends and I insult ourselves.
 It amazes me that I hear women earnestly insulting themselves, but any praise they give themselves is sarcastic.

 Why do we do this?
-If someone insulted my mom, my sister, or my best friend, I’d chew their ass and make them regret even thinking something negative about such a wonderful person.
+If someone insulted my mom, my sister, or my best friend, I’d call them out and make them regret even thinking something negative about such a wonderful person.
 Yet if they say something about themselves, like “Oh, I’m so fat”, “Oh, my *insert body part here* is so big”, I try and tell them it’s not true, but I don’t take offense the way I would if someone else was saying it about them.
 And, completely honestly, I have called myself names in the past that are far worse than anything I would ever call someone else.

-This can’t be ok.
+This can’t be okay.

 I’m not saying bust out the rose-colored glasses and convince yourself that you can do no wrong.
 I have faults, I have flaws.
 Some of them I’m okay with and some of them I am working on.
 But there’s a difference between knowing you’ve got a quirk and owning it and being just plain mean to yourself.
 I know that my singing is enough to make paint peel off walls and that drawing straight lines is just not in my genetic make-up.
 But I rule at way more things than I suck at.
 The older I get, the better I know who I am and what I want and the prouder I am of me.